-Intensive habitation occured mostly in the Minoan period, when the so-called first (19th-17th centuries B.C.) and second palaces (16th-14th centuries B.C.) were built along with luxurious houses, a hospice and various other structures.
+Intensive habitation occurred mostly in the Minoan period when the so-called first (19th-17th century B.C.) and second palaces (16th-14th century B.C.) were built along with luxurious houses, a hospice, and various other structures.
 After its partial destruction in 1450 B.C., Knossos was settled by Mycenaeans from the Greek Mainland.

 Knossos was discovered in 1878 by Minos Kalokairinos.
 Arthur Evans conducted systematic excavations at the site between 1900 and 1931, bringing to light the palace, a large section of the Minoan city, and the cemeteries.
 Since then, the site and the surrounding area have been excavated by the British School of Archaeology at Athens and the 23rd E.P.C.A.

-The ruins of the large ancient city of Gortyna along with its acropolis and cemeteries lie 46 km south of the city of Herakleion on the plains of Mesaras and on an area of 4,000 hectares.
+The ruins of the large ancient city of Gortyna along with its acropolis and cemeteries lie 46 km south of the city of Heraklion on the plains of Mesaras and an area of 4,000 hectares.

 In 67 A.D. and for the following one thousand years it was the capital of Crete whereas it was where the first silver Cretan coins were cut in 470 A.D.
-There were three fortifications here, three large markets, two aquaducts, five theaters, one stadium, five sanctuaries and temples, nine buildings of Christian worship, underground mausoleums among other.
+There were three fortifications here, three large markets, two aqueducts, five theaters, one stadium, five sanctuaries and temples, nine buildings of Christian worship, and underground mausoleums among others.

-The imposing Temple of Saint Tito is an impressive ecclesiastical monument which dominates Gortyna and is the first building which will draw your attention.
+The imposing Temple of Saint Tito is an impressive ecclesiastical monument that dominates Gortyna and is the first building that will draw your attention.
 Its architecture is royal with a dome and its construction with carved limestone is impressive.
-On the east lies the sculpture gallery with exhibits and copies of statues and inscriptions of roman ages.
-The Ancient Theater of the city is outside of the enclosed space, opposite the Conservatory and is dated to the 10 century.
-On the northwest of the Market lies the Acropolis of Gortyna where significant clay statuettes were found (a triad of naked goddesses, twin figures, a figurine of the goddess Athena among other).
+On the east lies the sculpture gallery with exhibits and copies of statues and inscriptions of the Roman ages.
+The Ancient Theater of the city is outside of the enclosed space, opposite the Conservatory, and is dated to the 10 century.
+On the northwest of the Market lies the Acropolis of Gortyna where significant clay statuettes were found (a triad of naked goddesses, twin figures, and a figurine of the goddess Athena among others).

-Inside the enclosure of the archaeological site you will find the famous evergreen plane tree which preserves its leaves during winter and is a special sub-species of our well know plan tree.
+Inside the enclosure of the archaeological site, you will find the famous evergreen plane tree which preserves its leaves during winter and is a special sub-species of our well-known plan tree.

 The ruins of the city of Phaistos lie on a hill west of Mires on the way to Tumbaki.
-The older palace of Phaistos (1900 – 1700 B.C.) was built on embankments of Neolithic and Early Minoan periods (3000 – 2000 B.C.).
-This old palace, with basic features of Minoan architecture (paved yards, multi-gates, well-kept facades, skylights etc), had been destroyed and rebuilt twice.
-After another disaster around 1700 B.C. the ruins were leveled and on top of them a newer palace was built whose life lasted approximately up to 1450 B.C.
-In the western wing a huge chamber is of interest.
+The older palace of Phaistos (1900 – 1700 B.C.) was built on embankments of the Neolithic and Early Minoan periods (3000 – 2000 B.C.).
+This old palace, with basic features of Minoan architecture (paved yards, multi-gates, well-kept facades, skylights, etc), had been destroyed and rebuilt twice.
+After another disaster around 1700 B.C., the ruins were leveled and on top of them a newer palace was built whose life lasted approximately up to 1450 B.C.
+In the western wing, a huge chamber is of interest.
 It concerns a room supported by pillars and a triple pylon towards the central yard for the possible use of worship.
-In the same wing there are other rooms which are associated with worship.
+In the same wing, other rooms are associated with worship.